Time to Read: 1 m 52s

 - Color: Depending on the amount of zinc in the alloy, brass can vary from a dull gold color to a slightly more reddish hue.

-- Historical Origin: Used since prehistoric times, brass became much more popular after the medieval period, when people learned how to create the copper-zinc metal.
-In the beginning, brass was made by smelting copper ores, which fortuitously has high proportions of zinc.
+- Historical Origin: Used since prehistoric times, brass products became much more popular after the medieval period, when people learned how to create the copper-zinc metal.
+In the beginning, brass sheets and plates were made by smelting copper ores, which fortuitously has high proportions of zinc.

 - Properties: Brass is more malleable than bronze, although certain alloys are considered soft and hard brasses.
 It’s not complicated to recycle brass alloy, and when collected from scrap yards, it’s also an easy material to cast into billets.
 It also has a lower melting point than bronze.